 The Home Office will continue to accept scanned copies of supporting documents for example where a business applies to become a licensed sponsor, but the Home Office can still request original or certified copies and applications will be refused if the evidence or documents is not provided or the business does not contact the Home Office to agree on an extension to the deadline to provide the information.

 Please note that sponsors should take care not to treat their sponsored employees more or less favourably because of their visa status in response to these temporary alterations to the guidance.

-It is also important to keep up-to-date on developments, including in particular the new changes to the immigration system which started to take effect from 1 December 2020.
-If you are considering applying for or making any changes to your sponsor licence and/or sponsored employees’ working arrangements, we recommend that you first seek legal advice.
+It is also important to keep up to date on developments, including the new changes to the immigration system which started to take effect from 1 December 2020.
+If sponsors are considering applying for or making any changes to their sponsor licence and/or sponsored employees’ working arrangements, we recommend that the sponsor first seek legal advice.

 Global Talent applicants whose endorsement has expired because they have been unable to travel to the UK may still be eligible for a visa.
-Moreover, if your endorsement from an endorsing body has expired because you have not been able to make an application for a visa, you may still be eligible if:
+Moreover, if the applicant’s endorsement from an endorsing body has expired because they have not been able to make an application for a visa, they may still be eligible if:

 Temporary concessions have been implemented for Global Talent applicants who are undertaking COVID-19-related research.

-Upon arriving in the UK, travellers must complete a Public Health Passenger Locator form.
+All international arrivals to the UK must also take a COVID-19 test on both day 2 and day 8 of their self-isolation period – with genome sequencing included within the cost of the testing bundle.
+Public Health Passenger Locater forms must also be completed by all travellers upon arrival into the UK.
 Failure to provide the requested details can lead to entry being barred if the entrant is not British or a UK resident.
 The traveller may also face a £100 fine.
-The traveller will be provided with government-arranged accommodation at their own cost If they have not arranged accommodation.

 This article was initially published on the website of our sister company, Capital Law.